workshopper/learn-sass/README.md

 Thanks to Hampton Catlin, Natalie Weizenbaum, and Chris Eppstein for writing Sass, and to [Sam Richard](https://github.com/snugug) for evangelizing it.

-Brazilian Portuguese translation by [Nikolas Silva](https://github.com/nikolassilva).
+Brazilian Portuguese translation by [Nikolas Silva](https://github.com/nikolvs), Korean translation by [eunsucking](https://github.com/eunsucking).

 ## License